Marley0523/gmod.github.io/wiki/Bio%3A%3AChado%3A%3ASchema.md

 ## <span id="Download" class="mw-headline">Download</span>

-Releases of Bio::Chado::Schema are available on CPAN:
+Releases of Bio%3A%3AChado%3A%3ASchema are available on CPAN:
 <a href="http://search.cpan.org/dist/Bio-Chado-Schema"
 class="external free"
 rel="nofollow">http://search.cpan.org/dist/Bio-Chado-Schema</a>

 Use your preferred CPAN client to install it:

-      cpan Bio::Chado::Schema
+      cpan Bio%3A%3AChado%3A%3ASchema

 is often sufficient.